lyh01/Turing_NLR_Wiki_demo/README.md

 python wiki-demo.py --help
 usage: wiki-demo.py [-h] -i INPUT -q QUESTION

-The demo will retrieve a Wikipedia page, and answer a question
+This demo will retrieve a Wikipedia page, and answer a question based on its content

 optional arguments:
   -h, --help            show this help message and exit